 Despite its reputation, North Omaha has always been a place for extravagance, embellishment and architectural celebration.
 Dozens of homes are remarkable today for their illustration of various housing designs that aren’t present throughout the rest of the city, and they deserve to be highlighted.
-Following are descriptions of popular architectural styles in North Omaha.
+Following is some information about the history of architecture in North Omaha, and some descriptions of popular architectural styles in North Omaha.

 The Eastlake-Stick style was popular during the High Victorian era from 1860 to 1890.
 Making craftsmanship obvious and celebrating details, the Eastlake-Stick style of architecture layered homes with fancy woodwork on the outside and inside of the home.
 Dense hardwoods were used for clapboard and lattice, doorways and windows, as well as fish scale siding, twisted railings, extravagant cornices and much more.